TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 	whereas the Kafka broker will be running outside the docker-machine on the host machine.

-	A mashling service container will, therefore not be able to connect to a Kafka broker using 'localhost:9092' as the broker url.
-The host IP will enable the connection from the mashling consumer,running inside the service mesh, to the Kafka broker.
+	A mashling service container will therefore not be able to connect to a Kafka broker using 'localhost:9092' as the broker url.
+The host IP will enable the connection from the mashling consumer, running inside the service mesh, to the Kafka broker.

 #### Command